p-ranav/binary_log/README.md

   * ***Hundreds of millions*** of logs per second
   * Average latency of ***2-7 ns*** for basic data types
   * See [benchmarks](https://github.com/p-ranav/binary_log#benchmarks)
-* Extracts static information at compile-time
-* Only logs the dynamic parts of the messages at runtime in the hot path
 * Provides an [unpacker](https://github.com/p-ranav/binary_log/tree/master/tools/unpacker) to deflate the log messages
 * Uses [fmtlib](https://github.com/fmtlib/fmt) to format the logs
 * Synchronous logging - not thread safe